 Hiking/backpacking to Big Bear Lake and Little Bear Lake in the Trinity Alps is one of my favorite far northern California excursions.
 Trailhead access is easy, and I quickly get into beautiful sub-alpine granite wilderness.
-Note that the hike itself is relatively steep — you need to be in decent shape.
+Note that the trail itself is relatively steep — you need to be in decent shape.

-Big Bear Lake Trail
+Big Bear Lake Trail Information

 Length: 10 miles round-trip